Residential Programs

 (Spiritual practices)

 We study Yoga philosophy to inform our practices.
-To gain full benefit from the Yogic lifestyle we regularly practice asana (physical poses), pranayama (breathing practices), and concentration leading into meditation.
+To gain full benefit from the yogic lifestyle, we regularly practice asana (physical poses), pranayama (breathing practices), and concentration leading into meditation.

 Karma Yoga